 Twitter has announced new censorship rules related to tweets deemed to be abusive.
 Twitter explains in a blog post:

-violence against others but now extends to threats of violence against others or promot[ing] violence against others.
+of violence against others but now extends to threats of violence against others or promot[ing] violence against others.
 Our previous policy was unduly narrow and limited our ability to act on certain kinds of threatening behavior.
-The updated

-itself, and the similarity of a Tweet to other content that our safety team has in the past independently determined to be abusive.
-It will not affect your ability to see content that you've explicitly sought out, such as Tweets from accounts you follow,
+the account itself, and the similarity of a Tweet to other content that our safety team has in the past independently determined to be abusive.
+It will not affect your ability to see content that you've explicitly sought out, such as Tweets from

 Nanak Shah Fakir is a 2015 drama by Harinder Singh Sikka.